facelessuser/wcmatch/docs/src/markdown/glob.md

 #### `glob.FORCEWIN, glob.W` {: #globforcewin}

 `FORCEWIN` will force Windows path and case logic to be used on Linux/Unix systems.
+It will also cause slashes to be normalized and Windows drive syntax to be handled special.
 This is great if you need to match Windows specific paths on a Linux/Unix system.
 This will only work on commands that do not access the file system: `translate`, `globmatch`, `globfilter`, etc. These flags will not work with `glob` or `iglob`.
 It also will not work when using the [`REALPATH`](#globrealpath) flag with things like `globmatch` and `globfilter`.

 When using `FORCEWIN`, [`FORCECASE`](#globforcecase) will be ignored as paths on Windows are not case sensitive.